COVID-19 Response in Central America

 In Guatemala, Honduras, El Salvador, and Costa Rica, Saint Francis initiatives support and strengthen education, create economic opportunity, and drive system change through advocacy and local alliances.
 From our regional base in El Salvador,

-Saint Francis works with high-risk communities through early childhood education, women’s empowerment and entrepreneurship, family and community strengthening, and other focused initiatives.
+Saint Francis works with high-risk communities through early childhood education, social enterprise, women’s empowerment and entrepreneurship, youth capacity building, family and community strengthening, and other focused initiatives.

 Saint Francis participates in the National Committee on U.S.-China Relations Professional Fellows Program.
 The Fellowship provides for a two-way exchange of emerging leaders from China, Mongolia, and the United States in the areas of environment, philanthropy, legal aid, and community building.